 Telecommuters are a relatively large percentage of the workforce: 8.65% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Southampton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Southampton is a great place for families with children to consider.
+First of all, many other families with children live here, making Southampton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Southampton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Southampton’s overall crime rate is lower than average for the country.

-Southampton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Southampton doesn't have a public transportation system that people use for their commute.

 The per capita income in Southampton in 2022 was $52,126, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $208,504 for a family of four.